devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 ```
 _Codesnippt 11: Wisgen API Repository (Futures) [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

 As you can see, you simply call _get()_ on the HTTP module and give it the URL it should request.
 The get() methode returns a Future.
 A Future object is a reference to an event that will take place at some point in the _future_.
-We can assinge it a callback function with _then()_ that will execute once that event is resolved.
-The callback we define will get access to the result of the Future IE the type `Future<Type>`.
-So here, the Future _apiCall_ object is a reference to when the API call will be resolved.
-Once the call is complete, _then_ will be called and we get access to the http.Response.
-We then tell the future to transform the Response into a wisdom object [@googlellcDartFutures2019; @googlellcIsolatesEventLoops2019].
+We can give it a callback function with _then()_, that will execute once that event is resolved.
+The callback we define will get access to the result of the Future IE it's type: `Future<Type>`.
+So here, the Future object _"apiCall"_ is a reference to when the API call will be resolved.
+Once the call is complete, _then()_ will be called and we get access to the _http.Response_.
+We tell the future to transform the Response into a wisdom object and return the result, by adding this instruction as a callback to _then()_ [@googlellcDartFutures2019; @googlellcIsolatesEventLoops2019].
 We can also handle errors with the _catchError()_ function:

 ```dart
 class Api {